wp-plugins/rss-slider-on-post/readme.txt

 New admin layout.
 Option to add the scroll directly in to the theme using PHP code.

+= 6.1 =

+1. Tested up to 3.8
+2. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (rss-slider-on-post.po) available in the languages folder.

 == Changelog ==

 = 1.0 =